ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/controllers.md

 @Param allows you to get single-value Query or Form parameters.
 @Params allows you to get multi-value Query parameters.

-Let's say and the user visits the following Url...
+Let's say and the user visits the following URL...

 <pre class="prettyprint">
 /user/12345/my@email.com/userDashboard?debug=false&filters=new&filters=urgent